 Orbit: NEqO (Near-Equatorial Orbit), altitude = 550 km, inclination = 15º, period =96 minutes.

-The TeLEOS-1 mission differentiates itself from the world players of Earth Observation satellites in sun synchronous orbits and yet complements them by providing high responsiveness and high availability data (mean revisit time of 12 to 16 hours) by nature of its low inclined orbit at 15°.
+The TeLEOS-1 mission differentiates itself from the world players of Earth Observation satellites in sun-synchronous orbits and yet complements them by providing high responsiveness and high availability data (mean revisit time of 12 to 16 hours) by nature of its low inclined orbit at 15°.
 This is achieved by foregoing global coverage for equatorial belt coverage.
-The equatorial belt covers many major shipping routes and natural disaster prone regions.
+The equatorial belt covers many major shipping routes and natural disaster-prone regions.

 • TeLEOS-1 and its payload are operating nominally in April 2017.
 14)

 - "Today is a momentous milestone for ST Electronics as we launch TeLEOS-1's commercial imagery service.
 TeLEOS-1 has proven to perform well over an intensive six months IOT and we are happy to bring into service the world's first Near-Equatorial Orbit Earth observation satellite offering a 1 m resolution with unparalleled revisit time.
 Our unique offering of multi-source, multi-modal, high responsive satellite imagery has attracted strong interests from our international network of re-sellers and distributors.
-Our strategic partnership with DSTA (Defence Science & Technology Agency) and EDB (Economic Development Board) will strengthen the Space ecosystem in Singapore and bring it to greater heights," said Mr Lee Fook Sun, Deputy CEO & President, Defence Business of ST Engineering and President of STEE..
+Our strategic partnership with DSTA (Defence Science & Technology Agency) and EDB (Economic Development Board) will strengthen the Space ecosystem in Singapore and bring it to greater heights," said Mr Lee Fook Sun, Deputy CEO & President, of Defence Business of ST Engineering and President of STEE.

 - Through the vigorous six-month of IOT, STEE has successfully calibrated and validated the in-orbit performance of TeLEOS-1, covering the Attitude Determination Control System, On-Board Computing System, Flight Software, On-Board Network System, On-Board Recorder, Telemetry and Telecommand system, Payload Downlink system, Electrical Power system, Thermal Control System and Camera Payload.
 At the same time, the performance of the Ground Control Station was also successfully validated.
-The successful validations have paved the way for the launch of imagery service of TeLEOS-1.
+The successful validations have paved the way for the launch of the imagery service of TeLEOS-1.

-- With a mean revisit time of 12 to 16 hours and coverage of the equatorial belt with up to six daylight imaging opportunities a day, TeLEOS-1 is capable of providing down to1 m resolution panchromatic imagery with a 12 km swath width.
+- With a mean revisit time of 12 to 16 hours and coverage of the equatorial belt with up to six daylight imaging opportunities a day, TeLEOS-1 is capable of providing down to 1 m resolution panchromatic imagery with a 12 km swath width.
 TeLEOS-1, being the first commercial remote sensing satellite operating in the Near Equatorial Orbit within ±15º around the equatorial belt, has the competitive advantage of having the fastest response time to react to urgent and ad-hoc imaging needs, shorter mean revisit time and higher imaging opportunities compared to the typical polar orbit remote sensing satellites over this region.
-Besides the sales of satellite imagery, STEE-SatComS will also provide value-added applications covering urban planning and infrastructure management for smart cities, environmental and resources monitoring, HADR (Humanitarian Aid and Disaster Relief), maritime security and safety, border and territorial water protection.
+Besides the sales of satellite imagery, STEE-SatComS will also provide value-added applications covering urban planning and infrastructure management for smart cities, environmental and resources monitoring, HADR (Humanitarian Aid and Disaster Relief), maritime security and safety, and border and territorial water protection.

 • May 31, 2016: STEE-SatComS has launched their AgilSpace GeoPortal, a one-stop e-commerce hub for satellite imagery which will enable customers to place orders for new imagery to be captured or from its archive.
 "With the advent of big data analytics, we see great potential in the increasing pervasive use of high responsiveness and multi-source satellite imagery to meet diverse business, environmental and security needs in the market.
 AgilSpace GeoPortal will allow customers easy access to a wide array of satellite imagery in a timely, secure and effective manner to enable new applications to value-add to their operations," said Mr Tang Kum Chuen, President, STEE-SatComS.
 16) 17)